 @ mentions: Instead of forwarding emails, the team can @mention the relevant person to highlight a message.
 If they need help with a response, team members can also collaborate internally on an email draft before pressing send.

-Canned responses: A lot of emails landing in the Y Combinator inboxes were recurring questions.
-The company set up canned responses to its team can quickly and accurately respond to these questions in 1-click without having to constantly rewrite them.
+Message templates: A lot of emails landing in the Y Combinator inboxes were recurring questions.
+The company set up message templates to its team can quickly and accurately respond to these questions in 1-click without having to constantly rewrite them.

 The result of Y combinator's new approach to emails?
 They're now responding to queries 7 times faster than in the past — thanks to their effective collaboration skills.

 Pro-tip: Want to find out how much time you're spending on email?
 Use this calculator to find out.